wise as serpents

 - Besides a reminiscence of this fact has survived in Jewish traditions.
 "The right of pronouncing sentences of life and death was taken from Israel forty years before the destruction of the temple".

 Obviously this reminiscence was originally written well after the destruction of the Jewish Temple in A.D.
 70, otherwise how could the unknown writer say it was forty years before, that their right was revoked?
 Interestingly, there is no other real corroboration of this right being taken away, so the claim must be held suspect.
+See also Douglas R. A. Hare's, Jewish Persecution of Christians, pages 20-24.

 It is also curious that the forty years before the destruction of the Temple which the author refers to, puts the supposed removal of this right exactly at the time of our Lord's crucifixion.
 A motive for writing that this right was taken from them forty years previous, might have been simply that the Jews did not want to be held accountable for His crucifixion, so they simply said that the right to execute a criminal had long ago been taken away from them.
 Who knew any better?